 A single surface model made by Alan Bennett in Bedford, 1995.
-It consists of a Klein bottle cut to form two interlinked three-twist Mobius strips.
-A Klein bottle is a surface which has no edges, no outside or inside
+It consists of three Klein bottles set inside each other sharing a common loop.
+When cut this gives a pair of single-twist Mobius strips.
+A Klein bottle has no edges, no outside or inside